Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 This amphibian species can be found in nearly all of Europe except for certain locations, such as the Mediterranean, Ireland, and Iceland islands.

-The common toad is an animal that is difficult to spot because it typically conceals itself during the day.
+The common toad is a difficult animal to spot because it typically conceals itself during the day.
 It is nocturnal and spends the night searching for various invertebrates to consume, becoming active just before nightfall.

 These toads are typically solitary animals, but during the breeding season, they congregate in great numbers with other individuals of their species.